Indians are embracing long-distance marriage!

 Long-distance marriage in the land of arranged marriages?

-It seems strange that in a land where parents make sure you marry someone who is of “acceptable” height, weight, skin color, and family background will willingly agree to a long-distance marriage!
+It seems strange that in a land where parents make sure you marry someone who is of “acceptable” height, weight, skin colour, and family background will willingly agree to a long-distance marriage!

 There are plenty of reasons why Indians seem to get into a long-distance marriage irrespective of whether they went through a love marriage or arranged marriage.